Colonial history of the United States: Unification of the British colonies

-Colonial wars: a common defense
+Colonial wars

-Efforts began as early as the 1640s toward a common defense of the colonies, principally against shared threats from Indians, the French, and the Dutch.
+Efforts began as early as the 1640s toward a common defense of the colonies, principally against shared threats from indigenous peoples defending their lands, the French, and the Dutch.
 The Puritan colonies of New England formed a confederation to coordinate military and judicial matters.
 From the 1670s, several royal governors attempted to find means of coordinating defensive and offensive military matters, notably Sir Edmund Andros (who governed New York, New England, and Virginia at various times) and Francis Nicholson (governed Maryland, Virginia, Nova Scotia, and Carolina).
-After King Phillips War, Andros successfully negotiated the Covenant Chain, a series of Indian treaties that brought relative calm to the frontiers of the middle colonies for many years.
+After King Phillips War, Andros successfully negotiated the Covenant Chain, a series of treaties with indigenous nations that brought relative calm to the frontiers of the middle colonies for many years.

 The northern colonies experienced numerous assaults from the Wabanaki Confederacy and the French from Acadia during the four French and Indian Wars, particularly present-day Maine and New Hampshire, as well as Father Rale's War and Father Le Loutre's War.

 One event that reminded colonists of their shared identity as British subjects was the War of the Austrian Succession (1740–1748) in Europe.
 This conflict spilled over into the colonies, where it was known as "King George's War".
-The major battles took place in Europe, but American colonial troops fought the French and their Indian allies in New York, New England, and Nova Scotia with the Siege of Louisbourg (1745).
+The major battles took place in Europe, but American colonial troops fought the French and their indigenous allies in New York, New England, and Nova Scotia with the Siege of Louisbourg (1745).

-At the Albany Congress of 1754, Benjamin Franklin proposed that the colonies be united by a Grand Council overseeing a common policy for defense, expansion, and Indian affairs.
+At the Albany Congress of 1754, Benjamin Franklin proposed that the colonies be united by a Grand Council overseeing a common policy for defense, expansion, and relations with indigenous peoples.
 The plan was thwarted by colonial legislatures and King George II, but it was an early indication that the British colonies of North America were headed towards unification.